Proud To Protect Injured Workers

 What steps can I take if my employer disputes my work restrictions?

 Get Your Questions Answered.
-Contact Bosch Law Firm, Ltd.
+Contact Bosch Heacox Law Firm.

 If you have questions about returning to work and your employer’s legal obligations, schedule a free legal consultation with lawyer Gerald W. Bosch.
 With over 25 years of experience, Mr. Bosch has obtained many successful results for a variety of injured workers.
 Call him today at 651-333-8300, or send an email, to arrange a free consultation to discuss your specific situation.